-The 1975's Matty Healy on recording a song by his dad, actor Tim Healy: "He's always been very punk" | NME
+The 1975's Matty Healy on recording a song by his dad, actor Tim Healy: "He's always been very punk"

-The 1975’s Matty Healy has spoken out in praise of his father, actor Tim Healy – after the pair worked together on the band’s new album ‘Notes On A Conditional Form‘.
+The 1975‘s Matty Healy has spoken out in praise of his father, actor Tim Healy, after the pair worked together on the band’s new album ‘Notes On A Conditional Form‘.

 The frontman was speaking to NME for this week’s Big Read, when he also opened up about the making of the track ‘Don’t Worry‘ – which features backing vocals from and was written by Benidorm and Auf Wiedersehen, Pet actor Tim Healy.